emmajanedrews/base-template/_posts/2017-09-22-dont-trust-a-zestimate.md

 {% include youtube.html %}

-Do you have a friend who uses Web M.D. when they are sick to diagnose them without consulting a doctor at all? **That’s kind of like using Zillow to get the value of your home without speaking to a real estate agent.** You might be right, but chances are that you’re not.
+Do you have a friend who uses WebMD when they are sick to diagnose them without consulting a doctor at all? **That’s kind of like using Zillow to get the value of your home without speaking to a real estate agent.** You might be right, but chances are that you’re not.
 In fact, you might be way off.

 {% include pullquote.html %}